semuconsulting/pyubx2/README.md

 ![Contributors](https://img.shields.io/github/contributors/semuconsulting/pyubx2.svg)
 ![Open Issues](https://img.shields.io/github/issues-raw/semuconsulting/pyubx2)

+At time of writing the library is based on the [u-blox generation 6 protocol](https://www.u-blox.com/sites/default/files/products/documents/u-blox6_ReceiverDescrProtSpec_%28GPS.G6-SW-10018%29_Public.pdf) but is readily extensible for later generations.

 Implements the full range of UBX Generation 6 protocol messages *with the exception of* a handful of message classes which require non-standard processing (see release notes on GitHub for details).
-These are in hand.
+These, along with a growing subset of Generation 8 messages, are in hand.

 Constructive feedback and feature requests welcome.